 Open your browser and type in http://Synology-ip-address:9000/ Follow the instructions in the image below.
-Choose an Username and Password, confirm the password then press Create user.
-Remember to uncheck “Allow collection of anonymous statistics.”
+Choose an Username and a strong Password, confirm the password then press Create user.

 Go back to STEP 1 or you will deal with karma 🙂

-In the right sidebar, click on Endpoints then select local and click on it.
+On the right Environments, click on the little pencil.
 Follow the instructions in the image below.

 After you click on the little pencil a new page will open.
 On the Public IP area type in your own NAS Local IP which, in my case, is 192.168.1.18 then click Update environment.
 Follow the instructions in the image below.